 Add This To Your Tomato Patch

-- 1) Cool spring temperatures – if you get BER on your first fruit but not your second truss, it’s the temperature.
+- 1) Cool spring temperatures that stop the growth processes and the roots from delivering calcium up to the plant- if you get BER on your first fruit but not your second truss, it’s the temperature.

 The Major Cause Of Black Spots On Tomatoes